othmanus/algeria-cities/README.md

 Desired data:

-- List of the postal codes per city: each city can have one or many post offices, and each post office has a postal code.
+- List of the postal codes per city: according to the [official Algerian Post](https://www.poste.dz/customer/bureaux_postaux), each city can have one or many post offices, and each post office has a postal code.
 - Latitude and Longitude of each city